 So the song is not about illustrating how I laugh when I laugh.
 The intent of the song is to express the love I have for you right here and now.

 Singers very often fall into the trap of closing their eyes and going down “memory lane” and try to “emote” the past.
 That’s not what we do in real life.
 You don’t have to close your eyes to remember a beautiful moment of the past that you’d like to share with me right here and now.

-Peytons song, and the way he delivers it, is a good example of being in the present with us here, even though he refers to some moments from the past.
+Peyton's song, and the way he delivers it, is a good example of being present with us here and now, even though he refers to some moments from the past.